cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ### Security

-By default, Work Queue does **not** perform any authentication, so any workers will be able to connect to your master, and vice versa.
+By default, Work Queue does **not** perform any authentication, so any workers will be able to connect to your manager, and vice versa.
 This may be fine for a short running anonymous application, but is not safe for a long running application with a public name.